ECONOMIC

 Objectives

-- Fiscal Health – It is our objective to keep more money in people’s pocket.
+• Fiscal Health – It is our objective to keep more money in people’s pockets.

-- Strengthening Our Unique Blend of Cultures -It is our objective to stop cultural segregation and the removal of socioeconomic barriers for our people.
+• Strengthening Our Unique Blend of Cultures – It is our objective to stop cultural segregation and remove socioeconomic barriers for our people.

 A Community Improvement Plan (CIP) is a planning and economic development tool, under Section 28 of the Planning Act and Sections 106 and 365.1 of the Municipal Act that enables a municipality to promote community revitalisation.
 Through a CIP, municipalities can promote reinvestment and redevelopment in specific areas (i.e. downtowns) by developing financial incentive programs intended to encourage private investment and specific to local needs.